aya-prover/aya-prover-docs/src/guide/install.md

 At this stage of development, we recommend using the nightly version of Aya.
 Go to [GitHub Release], there will be a plenty of files.
+It's updated per-commit in the `main` branch, but the release date displayed is very old and is an issue of GitHub itself.

 Checking the section below that fits your platform.
 After the installation, run `aya --help` for general instructions and `aya -i` to start an interactive REPL.